mike-weiner/display-event-locations-tec/README.md

 The official Display Event Location for The Events Calendar WordPress Plugin can be found at: [https://wordpress.org/plugins/display-event-locations-tec/](https://wordpress.org/plugins/display-event-locations-tec/).

-The plugin can be downloaded and installed right from your WordPress administration area by going to `Plugins > Add New` and searching for "Display Event Location for The Events Calendar by Weiner" and clicking "Install" and then by clicking the blue "Activate" after the installation has completed.
+The plugin can be downloaded and installed right from your WordPress administration area by going to `Plugins > Add New` and searching for `Display Event Location for The Events Calendar by Weiner` and clicking "Install".
+Once the installation completes, click the blue "Activate" button to activate the plugin on your website.

 ### From the Github Repository

-Go to the [releases](https://github.com/mike-weiner/display-event-locations-tec/releases) section of the repository and download the `display-event-locations-tec.[version].zip` from the most recent release.
+Go to the [releases](https://github.com/mike-weiner/display-event-locations-tec/releases) section of the repository and download the `.zip` named `display-event-locations-tec.[version].zip` from the most recent release listed in the repository.

-Once you have downloaded the `display-event-locations-tec.[version].zip` from the releases section of this repo sign into the backend of your WordPress website.
+Once you have downloaded the `display-event-locations-tec.[version].zip` from the releases section of the repository sign into the backend of your WordPress website.
 From your WordPress administration panel, go to `Plugins > Add New` and click the gray `Upload Plugin` button at the top of the page.
 Select the `display-event-locations-tec.[version].zip` file to upload from your machine when prompted.

 WordPress will install the plugin.
 Once the installation is complete, you will be able to activate the plugin and begin using it!
 Enjoy!

-If you have any questions or issues please open a [new issue on the Github repository](https://github.com/mike-weiner/display-event-locations-tec/issues) or [submit a support ticket](https://wordpress.org/support/plugin/display-event-locations-tec/) on the WordPress Plugin directory listing for the Display Event Location for The Events Calendar plugin.
+If you have any questions or issues please open a [new issue on the Github repository](https://github.com/mike-weiner/display-event-locations-tec/issues) or [submit a support ticket](https://wordpress.org/support/plugin/display-event-locations-tec/) on the WordPress Plugin directory listing for this plugin.

 ## Frequently Asked Questions